|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-After the rescue, Australian Jack Palmer came across the wreckage and before a Royal Australian Air Force (RAAF) salvage team arrived during April 1942.
-He found the box of diamonds and gave many away to Aboriginal women he had befriended friendly.
+After the rescue, Australian Jack Palmer found the plane before a Royal Australian Air Force (RAAF) salvage team arrived in April 1942.
+Inside the fuselage, he found the box of diamonds and gave many away to Aboriginal women he befriended.
 He kept quite a few and only surrendered some to the authorities later.

 During April 1942, a RAAF salvage crew arrived at the DC-3.
 They dismantled the wreckage and removed the wings and salvaged any usable parts.
 Their work completed, they attempted to set the wreck on fire, but it failed to burn.